On the Interpolation Error of Nonlinear Attention versus Linear Regression: Conclusion and Perspectives

-In this paper, we provide a precise high-dimensional characterization of the in-context memorization error of nonlinear Attention applied on structured input drawn from a signal-plus-noise model.
-We show that, although nonlinear Attention typically incurs slighter higher memorization error than linear ridge regression for random inputs, this disadvantage vanishes—and can even be reversed—when the input possesses structure, particularly when the Attentions weights are aligned with the underlying input signal.
+In this paper, we provide a precise high-dimensional characterization of the interpolation error for nonlinear Attention on structured inputs.
+We show that, although nonlinear Attention typically incurs slighter higher interpolation error than linear regression for random inputs, this disadvantage vanishes—and can even be reversed—when the input possesses structure, particularly when the Attentions weights are aligned with the underlying input signal.

-Our analysis further reveal the critical role of the linear component in nonlinear Attention: Attentions with a vanishing first Hermite coefficient $a_1 = 0$ are fundamentally \emph{limited} in their ability to reduce the memorization error (e.g., as the embedding dimension $p$ or SNR increase).
-This insight underscores the importance of preserving some degree of linearity in Attention design for efficient memorization and representation learning.

 A natural extension of this work is to incorporate more realistic architectural components used in practical Transformers, such as skip connections or multi-head Attention.
-Another important direction is to move beyond the i.i.d.\@ signal-plus-noise model in \Cref{def:signal_plus_noise} considered here.
+Another interesting direction is to go beyond the i.i.d.\@ signal-plus-noise model in \Cref{def:signal_plus_noise}.
 In real-world scenarios such as natural language processing or time series analysis, the input (tokenized) sequences typically exhibit strong temporal correlations.
-For instance, the case of linear temporal correlation has been recently studied in \cite{moniri2024Asymptotics}, though limited to linear regression model.
-It would be valuable to extend our nonlinear random matrix analysis to such structured input settings to further bridge the gap between theoretical understanding and practical deployment of Transformer architectures.
+For instance, the case of linear temporal correlation has been recently studied in \citep{moniri2024Asymptotics}, though limited to linear regression model.
+It would be of interest to extend our nonlinear random matrix analysis to such structured input settings.

-\begin{ack} Z.~Liao would like to acknowledge the National Natural Science Foundation of China (via fund NSFC-62206101) and the Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (2023B1212010001) for providing partial support.
-Difan Zou acknowledges the support from NSFC 62306252, Hong Kong ECS award 27309624, Guangdong NSF 2024A1515012444, and the central fund from HKU.
-Z.~Ling is supported by the National Natural Science Foundation of China (via NSFC-62406119) and the Natural Science Foundation of Hubei Province (2024AFB074). \end{ack}

 The technical appendices of this paper are organized as follows.
 An extended discussion of related work is given in \Cref{sec:further_discussions_of_prior_efforts}.
 Some auxiliary results and discussions are placed in \Cref{sec:further}.
 The detailed proofs of our technical results are given in \Cref{sec:math_proof}.
 Additional numerical results are provided in \Cref{sec:SM_additional_nums}.